Nutrition

 Why are commercial mint products risky?

-Many candies, gums, and baked goods contain xylitol, sugar, or artificial sweeteners that are toxic to pets.
-Essential oils in mint-flavored items may also trigger respiratory distress.
+Most candies, gums, and baked products have xylitol, sugar, or artificial sweeteners that are harmful to pets.
+Mint-flavored products also can cause respiratory distress due to essential oils.

 About the author